ROCm/HIP/docs/how-to/hip_porting_guide.md

 * NVIDIA platform
 On NVIDIA platform, HIP is just a thin layer on top of CUDA.

-On non-AMD platform, HIP runtime determines if CUDA is available and can be used.
-If available, HIP_PLATFORM is set to `nvidia` and underneath CUDA path is used.
+The environment variable `HIP_PLATFORM` specifies the runtime to use.
+The platform is detected automatically by HIP.
+When an AMD graphics driver and an AMD GPU is detected, `HIP_PLATFORM` is set to `amd`.
+If both runtimes are installed, and a specific one should be used, or HIP can't detect the runtime, setting the environment variable manually tells `hipcc` what compilation path to choose.
+To use the CUDA compilation path, set the environment variable to `HIP_PLATFORM=nvidia`.

 ## `hipLaunchKernelGGL`